By Michael Tetreault, Editor-In-Chief

-JANUARY 27, 2015 – The editor’s at The Direct Primary Care Journal, asked some of the industry’s new and innovative leading physicians and medical practice business owners, ‘what are the traits of a Docpreneur or direct-pay physician business owner?’
+The staff at The Direct Primary Care Journal, asked some of the industry’s new and innovative leading DPC physicians and Concierge Medicine practice business owners, ‘what are the traits of a Docpreneur or subscription-based business owner?’

 To begin, physicians explained this process as a marathon, not a race.
 More of an ultra-marathon really, dependent upon which individuals you might talk to.
 Nonetheless, you have to be able to live with uncertainty and push through a crucible of challenges and obstacles for a couple of years.

 “DPC allows me to have the time to care for patients rather than third party payers,” writes Dr. Eric Potter to The DPC Journal.
 Dr. Potter is a DPC physician at Sanctuary Medical Care which services the Middle Tennessee-Nashville region and Northeast Tennessee/Southwest Virginia.
 “Many more doctors turn over a new leaf with DPC.”

 RELATED STORY | BUSINESS of MEDICINE | LISTEN | EXCLUSIVE

 DPC Journal SPOTLIGHT: One of Our All-Time Favorite Interviews … Meet The Town Doctor, Dr. Robert Steves